 Applications for a breeder/supplier/user authorisation

 This form should be completed by the compliance officer as defined in Article 20(2) of the Directive and Regulation 44 of the Regulations.
-This person is legally responsible for ensuring compliance with the conditions of the breeder/supplier/user authorisation and for governing breeder/supplier/user procedures, personnel, premises and equipment at the breeder/supplier/user.
+This person is legally responsible for ensuring compliance with the conditions of the breeder/supplier/user authorisation and for governing procedures, personnel, premises and equipment at the establishment of the breeder/supplier/user.

 section a - Breeder/supplier/user and personnel details